WashingtonYandun/wy-portfolio/readme.md

 #### Metodology

 -   BEM metodology in css styles
--   Reacts Hooks (i decided to this with hooks)
 -   React 18 features and rendering
 -   Responsive design
 -   Mobile first design